ryanrudolfoba/SteamDeck-BIOS-Manager/README.md

 </p>

 ## What's New (as of August 25 2025)
+1. Added ShadeTechnik custom BIOS to support custom DeckSight OLED panel on OG Steam Deck LCD model.

+## What's New (as of August 25 2025)
 1. Supports latest LCD BIOS F7A0133
 2. Support custom BIOS for DeckHD, DeckHD_32GB (DeckHD + 32GB memory), 32GB memory